Fashion Notes: Woke Luxury Brands Get Looted as They Throw Support Behind Black Lives Matter

-Luxury brands across American cities are taking a hit these days, literally, as riots and looting rages on in the wake of the police involved death of George Floyd.
+Luxury brands across American cities are taking a hit these days, literally, as riots and looting rage on in the wake of the police involved death of George Floyd.

-High-end retailers like Alexander McQueen, Gucci, and Prada figured seemingly offered their support for protesters and the Black Lives Matter (BLM) movement — and yet, all still got their stores looted by rioters.
+High-end retailers like Alexander McQueen, Gucci, and Prada seemingly offered their support for protesters and the Black Lives Matter (BLM) movement — and yet, all still got their stores looted by rioters.

 Go woke, get looted!
 Woke Capitalism knows no social justice limits!
 Here, I break down the BLM-supporting luxury brands that got looted.